Norwalk Domestic Violence Arrest Lawyer

 How Does the Connecticut Penal Code Define Domestic Violence Offenses?

-According to Connecticut state law, a criminal offense may be classified as domestic violence if the alleged victim is a spouse, family member, or resident of the same domicile of the alleged perpetrator.
+According to Connecticut state law, a criminal offense may be classified as domestic violence if the alleged victim is a spouse, family member, or resident of the same domicile as the alleged perpetrator.
 Since behavior that constitutes domestic violence may occur in a variety of circumstances, there are numerous state statutes under which a domestic violence offense may be prosecuted.

 Can Arguing Constitute Domestic Violence?

 A verbal fight or confrontation with a spouse may result in a police officer being summoned to a private domicile and one or both parties being arrested for domestic violence disorderly conduct, which Connecticut General Statutes (C.G.S.) §53a-182 defines as a class C misdemeanor.
 If such a confrontation results in physical harm to one or both parties involved, then class A misdemeanor charges of third-degree domestic assault may be pursued under C.G.S. §53a-61.
 A Norwalk domestic violence arrest attorney can assess the details of the confrontation and develop appropriate defense strategies.

 How Serious Are Charges Involving Physical Violence?